 A natural tile made from clay, typically used for interior flooring.
 Such tiles are highly absorbent and should normally be sealed to prevent soiling and staining.

-Small unit of stone, ceramic, or glass used to create a mosaic.
+A small unit of stone, ceramic, or glass used to create a mosaic.

 Thermal Shock Resistance

 Thermal shock occurs when tiling cracks or breaks as a result of rapid changes in temperature, which causes differential expansion or contraction.